timout/CarND-MPC/README.md

 My implementation is slightly refactored version of MPC given in class.
 It uses https://projects.coin-or.org/Ipopt as a lib for large-scale ​nonlinear optimization.

-#### Coordinate transformations
+#### Coordinate Transformations and Polynomial Fitting
-The optimizer uses vehicle coordinates and since simulator works in global map coordinates, reference trajectory points need to be transformed into vehicle coordinates. (main.cpp line 63 - uses helper.h `convert_space` function)
+The optimizer uses vehicle coordinates and since simulator works in global map coordinates, reference trajectory points need to be transformed into vehicle coordinates. (main.cpp lines 63-67 with explanation).
+Vehicle coordinate system is a system where vehicle is a center of the coordinate system.
+To build a line the vehicle should try to travel I used polyfit function (third-degree polynomial line)  on those transformed waypoints (line 86).
+I used polyeval (polynomial function) to calculate cross-track error at px and py.
+Psi error was calculated as: psi - desired angle  where desired orientation angle is tangent to trajectory at x (calculated using derivative function).

 #### Latency compensation
 Simulator has builtin latency=100 millis.
 To make sure that the optimizer works with most present state that latency needs to be compensated: Code lines 69 - 90 (with explanation).

 #### Optimization time horizon
 The model uses N (number of steps) = 10 and dt (time step) = 0.1 to calculate vehicle state.